AsuraXowner/Sentinel-Open-Source/SentinelKeySystem/README.md

     }
 })

--- You can add custom toggles that appear directly in the Key System UI.
+-- You can add custom settings SentinelUI.AddSettings({
-SentinelUI.AddSettings({
     Title = "Auto-Load Script",
     Desc  = "Automatically skip the key screen if a valid key is saved.",